runtools/run/docs/content/introduction/remote-invocation.md

 ### Remote invocation

-When you `@import` (or `@load`) a resource, it doesn't matter in which language it is implemented or in which environment it is executed.
-It can run locally (on your machine) or remotely (on a server), and for the consumer of the resource, it is totally transparent.
+When you `@load` (or `@import`) a resource, it doesn't matter in which language it is implemented or in which environment it is executed.
+It can run locally in a different runtime or remotely on a different machine, and for the consumer of the resource, it is entirely transparent.

-This dramatically simplifies the development of client/server projects, since in most of the cases, you no longer need to develop REST APIs, RPC or whatever.
-The remote invocation issue is fully managed by the resource runtime.
+That dramatically simplifies the development of client-server projects, since, in most of the cases, you no longer need to develop REST APIs, RPC or whatever.
+The resource runtime fully manages the remote invocation.

-Let's go back to the calculator resource and host it on AWS Lambda:
+Let's go back to the calculator resource and host it on [AWS Lambda](https://aws.amazon.com/lambda/):

 ```json
 {